-The second public workshop at the Wonder Spokane (835 N Post Street) on the North Bank in early February brought out eighty-four participants.
+The second public workshop at the Wonder Spokane, located on Post Street on the North Bank, brought out eighty-four participants.
 The planning team presented the goals and strategies they developed to serve as the framework for the plan update in an open house format.
 Participants could mark boards to indicate whether they liked or disliked specific strategies and offer detailed comments on specific strategies and locations Downtown.
 In all, public input was largely positive, and there was clear consensus around the following:

-- Improving multi-modal access with new pedestrian and bike friendly connections; - Encouraging new residential development and enhancing residential amenities downtown; and - Potential development of a cultural and historical trail.
+- Improving multi-modal access with new pedestrian and bike friendly connections - ☐ Encouraging new residential development and enhancing residential amenities downtown - Potential development of a cultural and historical trail